 If kratom is listed on the drug test, it will find it in the bloodstream.
 It can take over a week for kratom to clear out of the body completely, so if the test is given within that time frame, it will likely show up.

 However, most companies, government agencies, or athletic associations ordering the drug test aren’t looking for kratom.
 The herb is completely legal in most parts of the world, so there’s no reason to look for it in the first place.

 This could change if you’re currently living in a region where kratom is outlawed.

-Kratom is unlikely to trigger a false positive for other opiate medications as well because the chemical structure of the active ingredients are very different from conventional pharmaceutical or illicit opiates.
+Kratom is unlikely to trigger a false positive drug test for other opiate medications as well because the chemical structure of the active ingredients is very different from conventional pharmaceutical or illicit opiates.

 There are conflicting results regarding the time kratom can be detected in urine .
 Some say the body flushes kratom out of the body in as little as one day — while others claim it can stay in your system for upwards of two weeks.